Selvam-DG/Python/Notes/Iterator and Generator.md

 # Generator

+- To know generator, understand how an iterator performs in iterable objects.

 - A Generator in Python is a function that returns an iterator using the Yield keyword.
 - A generator function is defined like a normal function, but whenever it needs to generate a value, it does so with the **yield** keyword rather than **return**.
 - If the body of a **def** contains **yield**, the function automatically becomes a Python generator function